The Virgin Atlantic World Elite MasterCard® is offering up to 90,000 bonus miles but there are quite a few strings attached.

 - The card has a $90 annual fee that is NOT waived the first year.

-This is 25,000 total miles just for opening the card, adding an authorized user, and making one purchase.
+This is 25,000 total miles just for opening the card, adding two authorized users, making one purchase, and paying the $90 annual fee.

 Miles as Soon as You Spend $12,000 within 6 Months